Guarding Your Privacy

 A wide range of people, in and out of the health care industry, may access your medical information.
 Generally, access to your records is obtained when you agree to let others see them.
 You probably signed a blanket waiver or general consent form at some point when you obtained medical care.
 When you sign such a waiver, you allow the health care provider to release your medical information to insurance companies, government agencies, and others.

-MIB Group, Inc. (“MIB”) is an organization that compiles a central database of medical information.
-Approximately 18 million Americans and Canadians are on file in MIB’s computers.
+MIB Group, Inc. (MIB) is an organization that compiles a central database of medical information about millions of Americans and Canadians.
 More than 400 insurance firms use the services of MIB, primarily to obtain information about life insurance and individual health insurance policy applicants.
 You are entitled to a free medical record disclosure once a year.
-You can get a copy by calling the Medical Information Bureau toll-free at (866) 692-6901 or online at www.mib.com.
+You can get a copy by calling the MIB toll-free at (866) 692-6901 or online at www.mib.com.
 For other questions or to correct your report, write to:

 MIB Group, Inc.